JohnKendrick/PDielec/docs/_sources/software.rst.txt

    The Analysis Tab

 The bar graph shows a break down of each normal mode in the chosen frequency range into either internal and external contributions or into molecular components.
-The atom sizes and the molecular composition of the unit cell is displayed in the *3D viewer tab*
+The atom sizes and the molecular composition of the unit cell is displayed in the *3D viewer Tab*

-3D Viewer tab
+3D Viewer Tab
 -------------

-The *3d viewer tab* shows the unit cell of the system using the molecular information and atomic sizes from the *analysis tab*.
+The *3d viewer Tab* shows the unit cell of the system using the molecular information and atomic sizes from the *Analysis Tab*.

 The atomic displacement of each phonon can either be shown as arrows or as an animation.
 The views and animations can be recorded in  .png and .mp4 files respectively.
 If a .gif file is specified the animation is recorded but with reduced numbers of colours.